 Surfside Primary School will be prepared to act on the warnings and advice from the Department of Education and Training when the risk of epidemic thunderstorm asthma is forecast as high.
-The school will enforce a wet day timetable program on these days.
+If required our school will enforce a wet day timetable program on these days.